Dissertation Committees, Proposal, and Dissertation -- Policies and Guidelines

 - On subsequent revisions, add the word "revision1" etc. to the file name.
 Applications that are incomplete or not properly named will be returned without review.

-- Feedback will be given to the student and faculty mentor within five (5) work days.Those applications requiring revisions will be returned and revised until the application is determined to be ready to submit to UCAIHS.
+- Feedback will be given to the student and faculty mentor in approximately five (5) work days (may be longer during peak periods).Those applications requiring revisions will be returned and revised until the application is determined to be ready to submit to UCAIHS.
 After three (3) revisions, if the material remains unacceptable, a meeting will be required with the Associate Dean for Research and Doctoral Studies.

 - After receiving clearance, the student must obtain the signature of the faculty mentor on page one of the UCAIHS application and deliver the application and accompanying materials to the drop-off mail box at the reception desk of the Office of the Associate Dean for Research and Doctoral Studies (Pless Hall, 5th Floor).
 Please do not email the Associate Dean regarding your materials – the Associate Dean will sign the first page of the application within 24 hours and place the materials in the pick-up mailbox at the reception desk on the 5th floor of Pless Hall.
 (UCAIHS will not accept any student application without this signature.)